stewart-lab/ROC_and_PR/Readme.txt

 > python computeROC.py ~/tmp ./testInputForROC/just_Covid_negativesThrombOrNotWithCore98.txt

 input file assumptions:

-is_thrombosis	blank	Total FIXa (pM)
-1	x	46113.54

-header
+# header
-zero or one, dud variable for now, threshold value, sorted.
+# zero or one, threshold value, sorted.

+is_thrombosis	Total FIXa (pM)
+1	46113.54

+To control how many thresholds are printed (numbers may bleed into each other otherwise) check out print_x_thresh param, documented in computeROCcommandLine.txt